대수적 구조

 Free Ring over an Abelian Group

 By definition, a ring is an abelian group, and a ring homomorphism is also a homomorphism between abelian groups.
-That is, there exists a forgetful functor \(U:\Ring \rightarrow \Ab\), which is simply the functor that forgets the multiplicative structure.
+That is, there exists a forgetful functor \(U:\Ring \rightarrow \Ab\), which simply forgets the multiplicative structure.
 This functor is a right adjoint, and its left adjoint \(F: \Ab \rightarrow \Ring\) is given by the following graded abelian group

 Proposition 4 For the \(F\) defined above and the forgetful functor \(U:\Ring \rightarrow \Ab\), we have \(F\dashv U\).